 3) The fluorescence of a solution: To demonstrate, through a simple experiment that uses the alcohol extract of the collected leaves, the reaction that occurs when the chlorophyll comes in contact with the light.

 5) The production of starch in plants: An activity that aims to compare what occurs in leaves that are prevented from photosynthesis because they are covered with aluminum foil against leaves that do photosynthesis.
-The objective is to understand which are substances that storage the energy produced in the process of photosynthesis.
+The objective is to understand which are the energy-storing substances produced in the process of photosynthesis.

-6) The origin of the winds: Practical activity with balloons and glass jars that aims to explain how the winds arise from the displacement of air masses with different temperatures.
+6) The origin of the winds: Practical activity with balloons and glass jars that aims to explain how the winds are formed from the displacement of air masses with different temperatures.

 7) Light from a blow: To understand through the construction of a Savonius Wind Rotor, the transformation of wind energy into electricity and its importance as a source of renewable energy.

-8) Water Cycle: To approach through a simple experiment the water cycle and through it to make the participants understand how this process happens in nature, also relating it to environmental education themes.
+8) Water Cycle: To approach through a simple experiment the water cycle and as a result make the participants understand how this process happens in nature, also relating it to environmental education themes.

 9) Hydroelectric: To conduct participants to build a “mini hydroelectric plant” that generates enough electric energy to light an LED lamp.
 Discuss the importance of water and how it can be used as an energy source.